sudhirvaghela15/Example_iOS/README.md

 }
 ```

-<h4>3- Create a list of cellControllers with the type CellController, and a list of sections with the type.</h4>
+<h4>3- Create a list of cellControllers with the type CellController.</h4>

 ```
 	func loadMockData() {